SirusCodes/AntiLang/README.md

 ,(1; $Hello$) = array let
 ```

 Indices start at **0** (don’t worry, we’re not that cruel).
-But, here's the twist: you have to specify the index before the variable name!
-It’s like a riddle wrapped in a mystery inside an array.
+But, you have to specify the index before the variable name!

 ```
 ,(1)array